home-assistant/home-assistant.io/source/_integrations/stookwijzer.markdown

 Additionally, various sensor and binary sensor entities are provided:

-- **Stookalert**: Binary sensor indicating wether there is a Stookalert in the region or province.
+- **Stookalert**: Binary sensor indicating whether there is a Stookalert in the region or province.
 This sensor also has forecast attributes.
 - **Windspeed**: Sensor containing the current windspeed at the selected location.
 - **Air Quality Index**: Sensor containing the air quality index at the selected location.